 While historically “Brentwood Baptist Church” has referred to the congregation located at 7777 Concord Road in Brentwood, this name now refers to one church made up of all campuses and congregations.
-Each of the seven campuses has its own name, reflecting its geographical location/community, with the tagline “a regional campus of Brentwood Baptist.”
+Each of the eight campuses has its own name, reflecting its geographical location/community, with the tagline “a regional campus of Brentwood Baptist.”
 This helps reinforce the alignment and shared mission of each campus.
 For more on the Brentwood Baptist Church story, see Our History.

 Informally defined as the “central campus,” the Brentwood campus of Brentwood Baptist Church is located at 7777 Concord Road.
 Noting the church’s proximity to I-65, Senior Pastor Mike Glenn describes the Brentwood campus as “the place where you enlist.
 This is the place where you go through your basic training.
 And this is the place where you receive your orders for deployment.
 It’s the reason God put us next to an exit ramp.
 You’re supposed to leave here and go somewhere and do something.”

 And this is the approach the Brentwood campus has taken as they further began the process of church multiplication as one aspect of the Middle Tennessee Initiative.
 In addition to ministering to the Brentwood community and training and equipping church members to go and reach other communities throughout the greater Nashville area, the Brentwood campus also houses central support services for all campuses including the Business Office, Executive Pastors’ offices, Communications, and Facilities management.

 The Church at Station Hill was the first regional campus of Brentwood Baptist Church, launched in 2010 specifically to minister to the Thompson’s Station/Spring Hill area.
 Led by long-time Brentwood Baptist minister, Jay Strother, this campus has grown from about 150 core members in 2010 to weekly worship attendance of about 1,000 by 2018.